AaronWMiller86/FEMA-Disaster-Declarations-Analysis/README.md

 ## How to Run:
 ### Step 1:
 Running the script is simple once all of the dependencies have been installed.
-Simply run the python file `main.py` and the script will call the `DisasterDeclarationsSummaries` API from fema.gov.
+Simply run the python file `main.py` in your python ready IDE of choice (VSCode, Pycharm, etc.) and the script will call the `DisasterDeclarationsSummaries` API from fema.gov.
 The script also pulls data from `county_codes.txt` and `StateCensusData.csv`.
-It then combines all three into a SQLite database using `pandas` dataframes and `SQLAlchemy`.
+It then combines all three into a SQLite database using `pandas` dataframes and `SQLAlchemy` python library.

 ### Step 2:
 The SQLite database is updated in the file `database.db`.
 This file can be opened in SQLite or any other SQL program that supports the .db file type.